 Bosnia and Herzegovina is one of the most extraordinary and worthwhile countries I’ve travelled to.
 It was here I learned the true meaning of the kindness of strangers and was the place which defined the direction of my blogging.
 The country is as geographically beautiful as it is socially hospitable.
+It’s an ideal destination for first-time solo female travellers.
 Here I will outline general travel advice for visiting Bosnia.

 Visa: EU citizens as well as citizens of up to 30 other countries (US, Canada and Brazil included) are entitled to stay in Bosnia and Herzegovina for up to 90 days within a 180 day period.
 All foreign nationals must register with the police within 48 hours of arrival.
 Ask your accommodation provider if they will do this on your behalf.

 Language: To quote Britannica “the mother tongue of the vast majority is Serbo-Croatian, a term used to describe, collectively, the mutually intelligible languages now known as Serbian, Croatian, or Bosnian, depending on the speaker’s ethnic and political affiliation.
 So, if you have knowledge of either Serbian or Croatian then Bosnian will be manageable.

 I noticed that German was the second language of older people with English as the second language of younger people.
 Here is a list of basic Bosnian phrases:

 Currency: The Bosnian Convertible Mark (BAM or KM) is a closed currency so unavailable outside of Bosnia and Herzegovina.
 However, as all of my Irish credit and debit cards functioned as normal in Bosnia and Herzegovina I simply went to the first ATM machine and got my BAM that way.